ddev/ddev/docs/users/step-debugging.md

 Debugging Xdebug in any setup can be a little trouble, but here are the steps to take.
 The steps here assume that you're using PhpStorm, but they can be adapted to any IDE.

+* Reboot your computer.
-* Temporarily disable any firewall if you're having trouble.
+* Temporarily disable any firewall or vpn if you're having trouble.
 Xdebug is a network protocol, and the php process inside the web container must be able to establish a TCP connection to the listening IDE (PhpStorm, for example).
 * Use `ddev xdebug on` to enable xdebug when you want it, and `ddev xdebug off` when you're done with it.
 * Set a breakpoint at the first executable line of your index.php.
 * Tell your IDE to start listening.
 (PhpStorm: Click the telephone button, vscode: run the debugger.)